How to cool down when pregnant is a constant challenge as during pregnancy body temperature is naturally higher, fun times.

 Mum-of-one, Caroline Wyatt told us that avoiding spicy foods, especially before bed, really helped her stay cool while she was pregnant with her daughter, Mary.

-Just take your time and don’t rush and whee possible have a nap, you’ll be grateful for that extra sleep once the baby comes.
+Just take your time, don’t rush and where possible have a nap, you’ll be grateful for that extra sleep once the baby comes.
+Napping in a room that's had the windows, blinds and door firmly shut to keep the heat out will be even better.
+Get the fan on, and enjoy snoozing and getting cool at the same time.

 Research has shown that smelling Neroli can also reduce blood pressure - helping you to calm down if the hot weather is causing you to become irritable.
 Whilst Lavender oil is good to use in a foot bath if you're suffering with swollen ankles or really hot and tired feet.